jmreidy/grunt-browserify/README.md

 ## In the Wild
 Most simply, Browserify is a tool for taking your CommonJS-style Javascript code and packaging it for use in the browser.
-Grunt-Browserify provides the glue to better integrate Browserify into your development workflow.
+Grunt-Browserify provides the glue to better integrate Browserify into your Grunt-based development workflow.

 For JavaScripters unfamiliar with CJS-style code and the Node ecosystem, moving to Browserify can be a bit confusing.
 Writing your client-side code as CJS